stexus/lapis/README.md

 | FreqSort           | `{frequency-harmonic-rank}`                        |
 | MiscInfo           |                                                    |

+In `MainDefinition`, what you get will depend on the version of JMdict or Jitendex you have.
+If you decide you do not want to use any bilingual dictionary, simply use your main monolingual dictionary there.

 ## FAQ

+### What's all this Anki, notetype and mining stuff?

+Please read the [guide](https://donkuri.github.io/learn-japanese/guide/).
+For mining, see the [mining setups](https://donkuri.github.io/learn-japanese/mining/).

 ### How do I setup AJT Japanese to work with Lapis?

 Please refer to [this](docs/anki_setup.md)

-### What's Anki?
-What's mining?
-How do I mine with Lapis?

-Please read the [guide](https://donkuri.github.io/learn-japanese/guide/).
-For mining, see the [mining setups](https://donkuri.github.io/learn-japanese/mining/).

 ### How do I use different card types?